linrunner/tlp-doc/faq/ppd.rst

-As with almost everything in TLP, however, automatic switching can be disabled via configuration, allowing you to always start your laptop with the *balanced* profile, for example.
+As with almost everything in TLP, however, automatic switching can be disabled via configuration, allowing you to always start your laptop with the *balanced* profile, for example – see :ref:`faq-disable-auto-switch`.
+In this way, TLP behaves identically to power-profiles-daemon.

 .. seealso::